Skip to content

 Build an MCP server with repository-focused tools that let AI agents interact with GitHub on behalf of users.

 In Keycard Console, navigate to Resource Catalog and add GitHub.
-This automatically creates the GitHub OAuth provider and GitHub API resource.
+Enter the Client ID and Client Secret from step 2.
+This creates the GitHub OAuth provider and API resource.

 Navigate to ResourcesCreate Resource: